Emergency-Response-Demo/erdemo.io/gettingstarted.md

-## 4.4.
-Create Additional Responders
+# 5. Disaster Simulator: Additional Responders

-Via the Disaster Simulator, you (as the demo administrator) can also optionally simulate additional *responders* (above and beyond the responders that have already volunteered from your audience).
+Via the Disaster Simulator, you (as the demo administrator) can also optionally simulate additional *responders* (above and beyond the responders that have already volunteered from your audience and registered via the *Emergency Console* web app).

 1. In the section for **Create Responders**, move to the field for **Number of Responders** and enter `3`.